louisbove84/CapStone1/README.md

 </p>

 ***Step 5: Conclusion***
 Given a p-value of less than 0.05 we are able to reject the null-hypothesis and conclude there is meaningful evidence supporting the claim that hotels with charging stations have an effect on hotel ratings.
-However, considering the mean values of the data sets are so close it may not be worth adding an EV charging station for the limited increase in rating.
+However, considering the mean values of the data sets are so close it may not be worth adding a $28,000 Level 2 EV charging station for the limited increase in rating.

 <p align="center">
   <img src="Images/USMap_Rating.png">